Yixuan-Miao/Yixuan-Miao.github.io/_pages/about.md

 # 💬 More about Me
 I'm a soft-hearted person at my core.
-I cherish my family, my friends, and of course, myself.
+I cherish my family, my friends, even everyone i met and of course, myself.
 I'm in love with my life, this world, and everything in it.

 I find reading people fascinating and enjoy deep conversations, trying to understand the diverse ways people think.
 Consciousness, to me, is the most vibrant thing in the world.